softlinkprotocol/curve-docs/docs/registry-address-provider.rst

 How it Works
 ============

-The address provider is deployed to the Ethereum mainnet at:
+The address provider is deployed to the same address on Ethereum and all sidechains/L2's where Curve is active.
+The deployment address is:

     `0x0000000022D53366457F9d5E68Ec105046FC4383 <https://etherscan.io/address/0x0000000022d53366457f9d5e68ec105046fc4383>`_